Skip to main content

 Describe the advantages and disadvantages of living near a volcano

-Examine a volcanic eruption (Mount Versuvius)
+Examine a volcanic eruption (Mount Vesuvius)

 Map skills, fieldwork and locational knowledge